1.

 Marker/Fineliner/Colored pencil

-1. Calla lily in the trash, forest cemetery Lauheide, Münster
+1. Calla lily in the trash at forest cemetery Lauheide, Münster

 4. Book prototype

-Most images were modified with Glaze and Nightshade by The Glaze Project to disturb unauthorized AI training.last site update: 08/2025
+Most images were modified with Glaze and/or Nightshade by The Glaze Project.

 Liebe Grüße :)